argilla-io/argilla/docs/migration-rubrix.md

-# Migrating to argilla from rubrix
+# Migration from Rubrix to Argilla

 If you have already running a Rubrix server and want to upgrade to the new Argilla server, this guide will help you understand and transition into Argilla.